AKASHAorg/eth-bucharest/README.md

 # Initial Setup Guide - (for Linux/MacOS)

-> This is a Github template, use it to start your own project.
+> This is a GitHub template, use it to start your own project.

 ## Pre-requisites
 This project requires these packages before setup;